gameworkers/CodeOfConduct/README.md

 - Refrain from demeaning, discriminatory, or harassing behavior and speech.
 - Be mindful of your surroundings and of your fellow participants.
 Alert committee members if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
+- Practice good consent culture.
+Ask if you can engage with people and NEVER touch someone without their given consent.
+	- When asking for consent, aside form verbal consent also take into account peoples body language (leaning away, crossed arms).
+	- Be aware of power dynamics and take them into account when dealing with consent.
+Examples include: social status, hiring capacity and priviledge (race, gender, middle class, english speaking)
+	- If someone gives you a "No", treat is as a gift that this person can share their authentic boundries with you.

 ## Unacceptable Behaviour